T. S. Ellis III

-Thomas Selby Ellis III (born 1940) is a senior United States district judge of the United States District Court for the Eastern District of Virginia, appointed by Ronald Reagan.
+Thomas Selby Ellis III (May 15, 1940 – July 30, 2025) was a United States district judge of the United States District Court for the Eastern District of Virginia, appointed by Ronald Reagan.

-Education and career
+Background

-Born in 1940 in Bogotá, Colombia, Ellis graduated from Princeton University where he earned a Bachelor of Science in Engineering in 1961.
+Thomas Selby Ellis III was born on May 15, 1940, in Bogotá, Colombia, where his family resided at the time for his father's career as an executive in the oil industry.
+Ellis graduated from Princeton University where he earned a Bachelor of Science in Engineering in 1961.
 Ellis served in the United States Navy as a Naval aviator from 1961 to 1967.
 Ellis earned a Juris Doctor magna cum laude from Harvard Law School in 1969.
 Harvard awarded Ellis a Knox Fellowship for study in England.
 He then received a Diploma in Law in 1970 from Magdalen College, Oxford.
 Ellis then entered private practice with the law firm of Hunton & Williams (now Hunton Andrews Kurth), based in Virginia, where he remained until 1987.
 His practice included a wide range of commercial litigation matters.
 He often worked with fellow Hunton & Williams attorney John Charles Thomas, who became Virginia's first African-American Supreme Court Justice.
 Ellis also was a lecturer at the College of William and Mary, from 1981 to 1983.

 Federal judicial service

 Ellis was nominated by President Ronald Reagan on July 1, 1987, to a seat on the United States District Court for the Eastern District of Virginia vacated by Judge Robert R. Merhige Jr. He was confirmed by the United States Senate on August 5, 1987, and received his commission on August 6, 1987.
 He took senior status on April 1, 2007.
-He continues to hear cases in the Eastern District of Virginia, and also has been empowered to hear cases in the Western District of Virginia.
-Ellis has issued over 1,000 published decisions during his tenure.
-Ellis also occasionally sits by designation on the United States Court of Appeals for the Fourth Circuit.